Connor Brickley: Playing career

 On June 21, 2017, Brickley was selected from the Hurricanes at the 2017 NHL Expansion Draft by the Vegas Golden Knights.
 The Hurricanes also dealt a fifth-round selection in 2017 to Vegas in order for Brickley to be the agreed choice as he was a pending unrestricted free agent.
 On July 1, he returned to the Panthers on a one-year, two-way contract.
 Brickley returned to the NHL in the 2017–18 season, remaining on the roster for the full season.
 In 44 games with the Panthers and used in a checking line role, Brickley scored 4 goals and 12 points.

 As a free agent at the conclusion of his contract, Brickley left the Panthers to sign a one-year, two-way contract with the Nashville Predators on July 1, 2018.
 After attending the Predators training camp, Brickley was assigned to begin the 2018–19 season with AHL affiliate, the Milwaukee Admirals.
 In a top-nine forward role, Brickley posted 7 goals and 11 points in 39 games with the Admirals, before he was traded by the Predators to the New York Rangers in exchange for Cole Schneider on January 14, 2019.

 As a member of the New York Rangers, Brickley played 14 games, with 1 goal and 3 assists.
 His lone NHL goal of the 2018–19 season came against the Carolina Hurricanes on February 19.

 Unable to garner another NHL contract as a free agent from the Rangers, Brickley went un-signed over the summer before opting to play in Europe by agreeing to a one-year contract with Austrian club, EC Red Bull Salzburg of the EBEL, on October 26, 2019.

 Personal

 Brickley is the son of Robin and Craig Brickley, who played collegiate hockey with the University of Pennsylvania in the 1970s.
 He is the cousin of Boston Bruins longtime broadcasting announcer and former NHL player Andy Brickley.
 He is also a cousin of Daniel Brickley.

-On November 9, 2021, Brickley was named the head coach of Nauset Regional High School's girls hockey program, in North Eastham, Massachusetts.
+On November 9, 2021, Brickley was named the head coach of Nauset Regional High School's boys hockey program, in North Eastham, Massachusetts.

 He joined the Chatham Fire Department on March 21, 2022.